elroei/currency-view-dashboard/README.md

     - `user1@example.com` (id: 1, initial: USD 1000, EUR 500, ILS 2000)
     - `user2@example.com` (id: 2, initial: USD 0, EUR 0, ILS 0)
 - **No manual SQL or DB creation required.**

 ---

+## 🔐 Authentication & Security

+- **Session-based authentication:** Secure login/logout with PHP sessions.
+Only authenticated users can access the dashboard and perform actions.
+- **User-specific dashboard:** All balances, transactions, and actions are tied to the currently logged-in user.
+No manual user selection.
+- **Password confirmation for transfers:** Before sending money, users must re-enter their password for extra security.
+- **Change password:** Users can securely change their password from the profile/settings modal.

+---